Best Smart Nugget Ice Makers 2026: 6 Picks Tested

 Frequently Asked Questions

-Is a nugget ice maker worth the money?
+Is a nugget ice maker actually worth the money?

 How long do countertop ice makers last?

-No. Every model here is tank-fed — fill the reservoir, plug in, make ice.
-No plumbing required.
-The GE Opal 2.0 → has an optional side tank extending capacity.
-Under-counter models (not covered here) can connect to water lines, but countertop units are designed for portability.
+No. Every model here is tank-fed โ you fill the reservoir, plug in, and make ice with no plumbing required.
+The GE Profile Opal 2.0 adds an optional side tank that extends capacity between refills.
+Built-in under-counter units can connect to a water line, but those are a different category; countertop machines are designed for portability and renters.

-Get the GE Profile Opal 2.0 Nugget Ice Maker if you want the best nugget ice and accept the maintenance commitment.
+Get the GE Profile Opal 2.0 Nugget Ice Maker if you want the best nugget ice and reliable WiFi scheduling, and you'll commit to filtered water and regular cleaning.

-Get the Newair Nugget Ice Maker if you want nugget ice at half the Opal's price and can tolerate durability risk.
+Get the Newair Nugget Ice Maker if you want nugget ice at roughly half the Opal's price and can accept a louder run with no side-tank option.

-Get the KBice Self-Dispensing Nugget Ice Maker if auto-dispense hygiene matters for a multi-person household.
+Get the KBice Self-Dispensing Nugget Ice Maker if auto-dispense hygiene matters for a busy household and you run soft or filtered water.

-Get the Frigidaire EFIC452 Countertop Ice Maker if you want maximum cocktail ice output at the lowest price.
+Get the Frigidaire EFIC452 Countertop Ice Maker if you want maximum clear cocktail-style ice for a home bar and will clean it diligently.

 Sources & Methodology